rvesse/gh-pr-stats/ReadMe.md

 This will prompt you for your username and password and then use the GitHub API to generate statistics for the `owner/repo` repository

 It is generally recommended to use OAuth2 authentication by generating a Personal Access Token as detailed above.
 With this you can generate statistics like so:

     > ./pr-stats --oauth token owner repo

 Provided the `token` is a valid access token you will not need to provide a username or password to authenticate.

+Or if you have stored the token in a file you can do the following:

+    > ./pr-stats --oauth-file file owner repo

 ## Available Stats